This post may contain affiliate links. Please read our disclosure policy.

 Mexican Street Corn Pasta Salad

-This Mexican street corn pasta salad recipe is a fantastic way to enjoy grilled corn all summer long!
-You will love the zesty chipotle lime dressing!
+This Mexican street corn pasta salad recipe is a creative way to enjoy grilled corn in a hearty pasta salad!
+The zesty chipotle lime dressing is bright and creamy.

 Prep: 10 minutes